noodlecollie/v2mp/V2MP.md

 Bits `[8 0]` of the instruction are reserved for future use.
 If any of these bits is not `0`, a `RES` fault will be raised.

+If the values that is loaded into the destination register is zero, the `Z` bit will be set in the status register `SR`.

 ### 0x2: Assign (`ASGN`)

 Assigns a value to a register.
 Assigning to `PC` (`b11`) is equivalent to an unconditional jump.